hashicorp/terraform-provider-kubernetes/website/docs/r/deployment.html.markdown

 * `init_container` - (Optional) List of init containers belonging to the pod.
 Init containers always run to completion and each must complete successfully before the next is started.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/workloads/pods/init-containers)/
 * `dns_policy` - (Optional) Set DNS policy for containers within the pod.
 Valid values are 'ClusterFirstWithHostNet', 'ClusterFirst', 'Default' or 'None'.
 DNS parameters given in DNSConfig will be merged with the policy selected with DNSPolicy.
 To have DNS options set along with hostNetwork, you have to specify DNS policy explicitly to 'ClusterFirstWithHostNet'.
 Optional: Defaults to 'ClusterFirst', see [Kubernetes reference](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-dns-policy).
 * `dns_config` - (Optional) Specifies the DNS parameters of a pod.
 Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy.
 Defaults to empty.
 See `dns_config` block definition below.
-* `host_alias` - (Optional) List of hosts and IPs that will be injected into the pod's hosts file if specified.
+* `host_aliases` - (Optional) List of hosts and IPs that will be injected into the pod's hosts file if specified.
 Optional: Defaults to empty.
-See `host_alias` block definition below.
+See `host_aliases` block definition below.
 * `host_ipc` - (Optional) Use the host's ipc namespace.
 Optional: Defaults to false.
 * `host_network` - (Optional) Host networking requested for this pod.
 Use the host's network namespace.
 If this option is set, the ports that will be used must be specified.
 * `host_pid` - (Optional) Use the host's pid namespace.